SonarSource/sonarcloud-codecatalyst-action/README.md

+# :warning: Deprecation warning

+On October 7th, 2025, AWS announced the retirement of CodeCatalyst.
+Only existing customers can use the service starting November 7th, 2025.
+No new spaces can be created on the platform.
+As a consequence, this tool won't be maintained anymore starting December 16th, 2025.

 # Analyze your Code with SonarQube Cloud

 This SonarSource project, available as a CodeCatalyst Action, scans your projects with SonarQube Cloud, and helps developers produce